-any public display facilities globally allow tourists to swim with captive dolphins.
+round the globe, many public display facilities allow tourists to swim with captive dolphins.
 One of the justifications for such interactions is so-called dolphin-assisted therapy (DAT).
 DAT is a form of animal-assisted therapy, sometimes directed by a health care professional, where touching or swimming with dolphins is used as a means to motivate or reward a disabled child or adult.
-The idea behind DAT is that swimming with dolphins can have a variety of health benefits (both mental and physical), an idea that is heavily promoted by several dolphinaria that offer dolphin swims.446 These purported therapeutic effects do not, however, hold up well under scrutiny, with researchers in a variety of medical and cognitive disciplines, as well as animal protection groups, concluding that studies conducted by facilities were methodologically flawed and questioning the scientific validity of claims for therapeutic effectiveness.447
+The idea behind DAT is that swimming with dolphins can have a variety of health benefits (both mental and physical), an idea that is heavily promoted by dolphinaria that offer dolphin swims.
+These claims of therapeutic effects, however, do not hold up well under scrutiny.
+Researchers in a variety of medical and cognitive disciplines, as well as animal protection groups, have pointed to methodological flaws in studies conducted by such facilities and questioned the scientific validity of claims for therapeutic effectiveness.
+The

 Many new commercial swim-with-dolphin (SWD) facilities around the world claim they are conducting DAT, seeking to put a positive, altruistic spin on a money-making venture.
-Many of these, however, are staffed by individuals with questionable credentials.448 In fact, even if DAT does have some therapeutic benefits, it appears no more effective than using domesticated animals such as puppies or kittens, and is far more expensive and clearly carries higher risks for the patients (see Chapter 11, "Risks to Human Health").
-In fact, the founder of DAT, Dr. Betsy Smith, ultimately concluded that DAT was exploitative of dolphins and people and has discontinued practicing it; she now only works with domesticated animals.449 attractions.451 SWD regulations exist in the United States, although they are currently not enforced.452 The following section, therefore, focuses on the US regulatory regime for SWD interactions, as it has served as the model for those few countries with SWD regulations and guidelines.
-It should be emphasized that the conduct of human-dolphin interactions in most countries is largely unregulated, leading to wide variation in their relative quality and safety, for humans and dolphins.
+Many of these, however, are staffed by individuals with questionable credentials.517 In fact, even if DAT does have some therapeutic benefits, it appears no more effective than using domesticated animals such as puppies or kittens, is far more expensive, and clearly carries higher risks for the patients (see Chapter 12, "Risks to Human Health").
+In fact, the founder of DAT, Dr. Betsy Smith, ultimately concluded that DAT was exploitative of dolphins and people and has discontinued practicing it; she now only works with domesticated animals.518